 In a neuropsychological evaluation, your provider tests your mental functions, which may include:

 Neuropsychological testing doesn’t diagnose a condition directly.
 But it can give your healthcare providers more information to help them diagnose and manage conditions like:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The neuropsychologist will talk with you to understand any concerns you and your family members might have about your cognitive (mental) functioning.
-He or she will also review your medical and psychological history and educational background.
-If a family member comes to the evaluation with you, the neuropsychologist may ask for your permission to interview them.
+At the appointment, they’ll talk with you so they understand any concerns you and your family members might have about your cognitive (mental) functioning.
+They’ll also review your medical and psychological history and educational and work background.
+If a family member comes to the evaluation with you, your provider may also ask for your permission to interview them.
 And if your child is getting tested, the neuropsychologist will interview you both as appropriate.